BVI Highlights

 NORMAN ISLAND

 Norman Island was one of the inspirations for Robert Louis Stevenson’s novel “Treasure Island”.
 Spanish galleon pirate ships were rumored to have buried their “pirate booty” around the island in the 18th century.
-Nowadays it is just a fabulous place to unwind on the beach at the bar or visiting a nearby floating “Pirate ship bar, the Willy-T”.
-Lots of Hiking/Walking trails ashore starting behind the Pirate’s Bight Restaurant.

 Pirates Bight Bar & Restaurant

-Great “West Indian” style local cuisine is served here.
-Happy hour is started with the boom of a cannon.
-Located in “The Bight”, the most protected bay on the island.
-Spend the day lounging on the beach while sipping on local cocktails.
-At Pirates Bight, with live music, so you can come and relax and drink their world-famous Bushwhacker or a Rum Bucket.
-Drop by the Pirates Bight gift shop to stock up on your beachwear needs or to pick up a souvenir for someone back home.
-The Pirates Bight gift shop sells hats, sunscreen, colorful cover-ups, shirts, jewelry, and more.
+Great “West Indian” style local cuisine is served at Pirates Bight, which is located in the protected bay of “The Bight”.
+Spend the day lounging on the beach while sipping on local cocktails such as a Bushwhacker or a Rum Bucket.
+Drop by the Pirates Bight gift shop to stock up on your beachwear needs or to pick up a souvenir.
 Photo: Andy Pipkin

 The William Thornton III